 As Leon Morris says, "Those who oppose the things of God here and now are not engaged in some minor error."
 This is not a minor error.
 There's no fleshly sentiment that can alter the consequences to not knowing God and not obeying the gospel of the Lord Jesus.

 How can anyone who understands where history is going and what the end of it is take any other approach?
-If we understand that Jesus Christ is coming to deal out retribution to all those who know not God and obey not the gospel of our Lord Jesus Christ and that what awaits them is pain forever in a ruined condition, away from His presence and glory for all eternity, it would seem to me that nothing could restrain us from compelling people to that realization offensive or not.
+If we understand that Jesus Christ is coming to deal out retribution to all those who know not God and obey not the gospel of our Lord Jesus Christ and that what awaits them is pain forever in a ruined condition, away from His presence and His glory for all eternity, it would seem to me that nothing could restrain us from compelling people to that realization, offensive or not.
 And I thank God for the faithfulness of Spencer and others who hold back nothing.
-God would be offended if we didn't warn the sinner, amen?
+God would be offended if we didn't warn the sinner.
+Amen?

-Father, we pray now for those who have searched their hearts and cried to You to save them, O God, save them by Your grace.
+Father, we pray now for those who have searched their hearts and cried to You.
+Save them, oh God, save them by Your grace.
 Count their faith as saving faith though they could never, nor could we, do anything to please You in the flesh.
-Father, may You receive that simple faith that says I turn from my sin, I believe in Christ as my Lord and Savior, I give Him my life.
-May You receive that as that Holy Spirit prompted act which opens to them the door of salvation and moves them from retribution to relief when Jesus comes.
-We pray that You will save...save some headed for hell, even this hour, for Christ's sake.
+Father, may...may You receive that simple faith that says I turn from my sin, I believe in Christ as my Lord and Savior, I give Him my life.
+May You receive that as that Holy Spirit-prompted act which opens to them the door of salvation and moves them from retribution to relief when Jesus comes.
+We pray that You will save.
+Save some headed for hell, even this hour, for Christ's sake.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).